rankutah/blog/sites/rank-utah/content/services/website-design.md

 {{< button url="/portfolio" text="See Portfolio" >}}

 ## What clients are saying

 {{< elfsight id="34cbde4c-9d31-432c-8bcb-9e123ab873fa" >}}

 ## What you get

 - Custom design and build (no templates)
 - Basic SEO setup (page titles, descriptions, internal links)
-- Performance optimization and image handling
+- Built to load quickly with sharp, lightweight images
 - Forms with spam protection and tracking
-- Hosting/CDN and SSL included
+- Fast hosting and a secure site (SSL) included
 - Accessible and phone‑friendly
 - Training and friendly support

 ## How it works